 Local buses are my least favourite way to get around in Kyoto but for some places that you are likely to want to go, it’s that or a taxi.
 Buses are very clean but they are slow and stop often.
 Seats are small if you aren’t of an average Japanese build you may not find it a very comfortable trip.

 Trains are useful to get to the outer areas and the suburbs of Kyoto.
 It’s the best way to get to Fushimi Inari or Arashiyama for example and we find it useful for the northern part of Kyoto city.

 Using Kyoto as your base city to explore further afield

-We find Kyoto city to be an excellent city to base for exploring towns and cities nearby.
-Packing up, moving our luggage around and checking in and out too often can waste time that could otherwise be spent exploring.
-If your time is limited and doesn’t allow for stays in multiple cities there are many options you can consider as a single day trip from Kyoto city.
+Kyoto is an excellent city base for exploring other towns and cities nearby.
+Packing up, moving luggage around and checking in and out too often can waste time that could otherwise be spent exploring.
+If your time is limited and doesn’t allow for stays in multiple cities there are many options you can consider as a day trip from Kyoto city.

 Tips for travel in Kyoto

 ✈ For all the essential tips to help plan your visit to Japan see our comprehensive and FREE Japan guide.

 ✈ Free WIFI isn’t widely available in Japan.
 For translation, directions, timetables and other information on the go personal WIFI is one of our essentials.
 We look at the options in our cheat sheet to stay connected in Japan.
 We use WIFI2Go from Australia (mention 2 Aussie Travellers for a discount) or airport collection in Japan.

 ✈ You don’t need a JR pass if you are only visiting Kyoto but if you’re travelling distance by train it can be a bargain.
 See if the JR pass suits your trip and check prices with our preferred supplier.